umts/microservices-router/README.md

     bundle install

-To access the full syntax guidelines for writing specs, visit the [rspec api documentation](https://github.com/zipmark/rspec_api_documentation).
+To access the full syntax guidelines for writing specs, read the [rspec api documentation](https://github.com/zipmark/rspec_api_documentation).

 Use the command below to generate the docs.
 Note that this command will write over the previous docs:

     rails docs:generate

-To view the results, run:
+Run this command to view the results:

     open doc/api/index.html